Miami Motorcycle Accident Lawyer

 How Long Do I Have to File a Lawsuit After a Motorcycle Accident in Florida?

-Once this statute of limitations is up, you’ll lose your right to sue for damages.
+Once the statute of limitations is up, you’ll lose your right to sue for damages.

 Different deadlines may apply depending on the facts of your case.
-For example, in Florida, wrongful death lawsuits have to be filed within two years of death.
+Contact an attorney to ensure you meet the applicable deadline.

 Contact a Miami Motorcycle Accident Lawyer for a Free Consultation